Table of Contents

 - Bacopa Monnieri – is one of the most powerful herbs in Ayurvedic healing.
 Bacopa has been used for millennia to relieve anxiety, fatigue, restore energy and boost concentration.

 - Coenzyme Q10 – is your cell’s natural source of energy.
-Fueling your mitochondria by taking fat and converting it into usable energy.
+Contributing to ATP synthesis in your mitochondria by taking fat and converting it into usable energy.
 CoQ10 preserves brain function, helps fight mental illness and migraines.

 - Ginkgo Biloba – is a tree native to China that has been used for thousands of years to boost mental alertness, improve cerebral circulation and improve overall brain function.

-Many have found Ginkgo to be effective in reducing anxiety and stress.
+Many have found Ginkgo Biloba to be effective in reducing anxiety and stress.
 And for boosting mood.

 1,570 men and women in England participated in a study using 120 mg of Ginkgo Biloba extract daily for 4, 6, and 10 months.

-Those who used Ginkgo the longest experienced the most improvement in ratings for anxiety, depression, energy, drowsiness, sadness and happiness.[xix]
+Those who used Ginkgo the longest experienced the most improvement in ratings for anxiety, depression, energy, reduced drowsiness, sadness and increased happiness.[xix]

 - N-Acetyl L-Tyrosine (NALT) – is a highly bioavailable form of the amino acid L-Tyrosine.
 Your brain uses tyrosine for the synthesis of dopamine and norepinephrine.

 And norepinephrine which is synthesized from dopamine is associated with the regulation of emotions and cognition.
-Several studies show increases in norepinephrine in the brain helps alleviate depression.[xxi]
+Several studies show increases in norepinephrine in the brain can help alleviate depression.[xxi]

 - Rhodiola Rosea – is an adaptogen and herb that has been used in traditional medicine in Russia and Scandinavian countries for centuries.